 Details will be released when our 72nd Season is announced this summer.

-After detailed consideration of the current COVID-19 epidemic, the Circle Players Board of Directors has decided to postpone our production of "A Raisin In The Sun" until next season.
+After detailed consideration of the current COVID-19 epidemic, the Circle Players Board of Directors has decided to postpone our production of "A Raisin In The Sun" until a future season.

 This decision was not made lightly.
 Our first and foremost concern is the health, safety and well-being of our patrons, performers, production teams, volunteers and the community.
 All outstanding original and rescheduled tickets will be refunded, include those included in a season package, unless you have already made prior arrangements with Circle Players.

 During this difficult and uncertain time, we are thankful to be a part of the Nashville arts community with all of you - our friends, colleagues and patrons.

 We wish you continued health and look forward to seeing you back at the Looby Theatre in the fall.